leodido/presentations/2022/02/05/fosdem-llvm-room/coverage-for-ebpf-programs/talk-coverage-for-ebpf-programs.md

 [.column]
 ![inline](assets/img/handwaving.png)

-^ We mae it to the end!
+^ We made it to the end!

 ^ Thanks everyone for being here and to bear with me!

-^ I hope you enjoyed my approach on using the LLVM powers to create a
+^ I hope you enjoyed my approach to understanding, patching, and using the LLVM powers to give coverage reports to the eBPF community!

 ^ See you soon, let’s hope in person!